MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/helpfiles.md

 ![Example Network](images/tutorials/basicmechanics/ExpNetwork_02.png "Example Network")

 ## Summary
-* {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch26.html" "MeVisLab MATE">}} is a built-in text editor which can be used to create module help files, module panels or to create module interactionss via Python scripting.
+* {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch26.html" "MeVisLab MATE">}} is a built-in text editor that can be used to create module help files and module panels, or to create module interactions via Python scripting.
-* You can create help files via the module context menu using MeVisLab Mate.
+* You can create help files via the module context menu using MeVisLab's MATE.
-* You can add an example network to your macro module via the .def file.
+* You can add an example network to your macro module via the *.def* file.

 [//]: <> (MVL-653)